-The procedure for the MC service server to trigger a de-affiliation from an MC service group which is defined in partner MC service system is described in figure 10.8.4.5-1.
+The procedure for the MC service server to trigger a de-affiliation from an MC service group which is defined in partner MC system is described in figure 10.8.4.5-1.

 Pre-conditions:

 1. The MC service user has previously affiliated to the group, and the MC service server has stored the status of MC service group affiliation;